White suburban home with green shudders.

 Cap Rates Vs. Mortgage Constants

 Capitalization rates are another way to determine how well a real estate investment works.
 To get your cap rate, you take your net operating income for the year and divide by the market value of the property.
-It gets a little more complicated because investors have to consider not only how much they are charging for rent, but also the vacancy factor and taxes.
+It gets a little more complicated because investors have to consider not only how much they’re charging for rent, but also the vacancy factor and taxes.

-In the next section, we’ll take a look at how you can use both of these metrics in concert to see whether something is a good investment based on returns.
+Later on, we’ll take a look at how you can use both of these metrics in concert to see whether something is a good investment based on returns.

 How To Use Your Mortgage Constant: An Example